DumbCaveSpider/HorribleIdeas/include/README.md

 # [<img src="../logo.png" width="30" alt="The mod's logo." />](https://www.geode-sdk.org/mods/arcticwoof.horrible_ideas) Horrible Ideas
+A plethora of ways to ruin your gaming experience...

 ## Development
 You can directly access the Horrible Ideas mod menu API by including the [`HorribleIdeas.hpp`](HorribleIdeas.hpp) file in your code.
 Make sure to include the **`horribleideas`** namespace to directly access all needed classes and methods.